Raghavendra-vaidya/goodreads-se/README.md

 **Pre-requisites**:

 1. Java 1.8 should be installed locally
-2. IDE to edit code
+2. Chrome and firefox on the system
-3. chrome and firefox on the system
+3. Any preferred IDE

 **Steps**: